 However, because peer reviewers represent a minority, this means that at times prejudices and biases will align, a more inclusive world might mean that they diverge, prompting more differences in opinions about what should happen to manuscripts.
 Given that it is already quite difficult to find enough reviewers, simply asking more reviewers won’t fix this.
 Instead, we need ways in which editors can more easily come to decisions on manuscripts taking into consideration the potential faults.
 This really entails journals being more transparent about what flaws in manuscripts will be considered fatal.
 For journals where methodological competency is all that’s required (see here for commiment to publish), this is simple, but for many more journals (particularly those that are important for Early Career Researchers because advancement in their careers will depend on publishing there), these will be more ill defined, editor-centric choices that are more about fashion in Biological Sciences, than good science per se.
 Removing the systematic biases is important, and something that is well worth fixing.

 Lastly, but perhaps most importantly, we have to be more realistic about the limitations of peer review.
 We would be better to think of peer review as a ‘silver standard’ - something that some scientists agree has merit.
 Our problems come because our expectations of peer review are too great - a ‘gold standard’ it is not.
-Instead, we can keep the ‘gold standard’ for those papers that have withstood the test of time, the repeatability of the community, and acceptance into the mainstream.
+An invaluable filter that improves the quality of manuscripts through a spirit of professional camaraderie - it is (for the most part).
+We can keep the ‘gold standard’ for those papers that have withstood the test of time, the repeatability of the community, and acceptance into the mainstream.